vintasoftware/django-zombodb/docs/searching.rst

 Lazy and Chainable
 ------------------

-The :py:meth:`~django_zombodb.querysets.SearchQuerySetMixin.search` method is just like the traditional ``filter`` method: it returns a regular Django ``QuerySet`` that supports all operations, it's lazy, and it's chainable.
+The search methods are like the traditional ``filter`` method: they return a regular Django ``QuerySet`` that supports all operations, and that's lazy and chainable.
 Therefore, you can do things like:

 .. code-block:: python